k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 #### Question 10: Fabric CommonDB

-Fabric stores reference tables (tables that contain elements common to all LUIs):
+Fabric stores reference tables that contain elements common to all LUIs:

-\- A: As Cassandra's keyspaces kept in a single dedicated Cassandra server than can be queried using CSQL queries.
+\- A: As Cassandra's keyspaces kept in a single dedicated Cassandra server that can be queried using CSQL queries.

 \- B: As a a set of multiple SQL databases copies, each residing on a Fabric server node and systematically kept in sync with the others using Kafka Queue Management service.